ElizaLo/Practice-Python/Information.md

 - If that expression evaluates to the Boolean `False`, then the interpreter will raise a runtime error.
 - If the expression evaluates to `True`, then nothing happens and the execution goes on to the next line of code.

+## Writing Test Cases for Functions

+A useful function will do some combination of three things, given its input parameters:

+- Return a value.
+For these, you will write return **value tests**.
+- Modify the contents of some mutable object, like a list or dictionary.
+For these you will write **side effect tests**.
+- Print something or write something to a file.
+Tests of whether a function generates the right printed output are beyond the scope of this testing framework; you won’t write these tests.